The Seasons of Da Nang: How Weather Shapes the City

 If Heat Influences Your Comfort

 From May through July, temperatures rise and humidity increases during the later dry season months.
-Midday hours can feel warm and outdoor activity is often most comfortable in the early morning or later afternoon.
+Midday hours can feel warm and outdoor activity is often more comfortable in the early morning or later afternoon.

 If Rain Does Not Deter You

-The monsoon season, generally September through December, brings increased rainfall and higher humidity.
+The monsoon season, generally September through December, brings increased rainfall and humidity.
 September, October and November are typically the most active months for storms and sea conditions may shift during this time.

 Choosing with Intention